 The graduation ceremony is scheduled annually at the end of the third semester.
-All students who meet the requirements to receive a degree or certificate are eligible to participate in the commencement ceremony.
-With approval, students who will complete degree requirements at the end of the fall semester and are in good academic standing can participate in the commencement ceremony.
+All students who meet the requirements to receive a degree or certificate by the completion of that term are eligible to participate in the commencement ceremony.
 Students must submit a graduation application to be eligible to participate in commencement and/or to ensure timely degree/certificate conferral.